 Recruiting Job-Seeking Physicians in the New Year

 The first day of a new year incites change in the hearts and lives of many.
-And one area of change that is most common is in one’s career.
-Whether it’s the nostalgia of being home for the holidays driving the decision or aiming to move up the corporate ladder, New Years is the perfect time for afresh start.
+One area of change that is most common is in one’s career.
+Whether it’s the nostalgia of being home for the holidays driving the decision or aiming to move up the corporate ladder, New Years is the perfect time for a fresh start.

 You have the unique opportunity to assist this niche market.

 As physicians are desperately looking to escape their current job and find a new career home, you get to come alongside them and find the perfect fit.
 January is the perfect opportunity to delve deeper into the “why” behind physicians’ job hunting and help them match with the ideal placement.

 A poll of 2,500 physicians was taken across various demographics and specialties.
 The poll asked the physicians why they made their job transitions.
 These physicians reported that they left their current position due to four areas of need that you can tap into when you sell them on your opportunity.